 to help reduce the costs of the project and to put the NWTF in charge of the project.
 Shortly thereafter,

-The LSA project is an long-term project that is schedueled for at least 5 years and is still a work in progress.
+The LSA project is an long-term project that was schedueled for at least 5 years.

 Our final habitat project for 2014 came as a result of planning by the Kittatinny Gobblers